 Quickly dial back your last caller

-Want to call back the last number you dialed or received a call from?
+Want to call back the last number you dialled or received a call from?
 The quickest way is to hit the call button on your phone.
 It'll dial back their number.
 There's no need to access your contacts or call lists.

-Never hit the period key again
+Never hit the full stop key again

 Use your keyboard to scroll on webpages